jimporter/gesticulate/README.md

 (currently only rocker gestures).
 If you're simply looking to install the add-on, you should look on [AMO][download-link] instead.

+## Help!
+This doesn't work on Mac or Linux!

+First, make sure you have Firefox 58 or greater.
+Then go to `about:config` and set `ui.context_menus.after_mouseup` to true.
+This will ensure that when you start a gesture with RMB, you'll be able to complete the gesture instead of being interrupted by the context menu.

 ## Building

 If you'd like to build the .xpi from the latest master, simply run the